-Long before commercial doll manufacturers made what we usually reference as antique dolls, folks were fashioning like playthings from simple cloth.
+Long before commercial doll manufacturers made what's usually referenced as antique dolls, folks were fashioning similar playthings from simple cloth.
 Scraps left over from a diligent sewing session would often lead to a new doll for a child.
-In fact, it's pretty safe to say that as long as people have been wearing clothing, they've been making rag dolls.
+In fact, it's safe to say that as long as people have been wearing clothing, they've been making rag dolls.

 While rag dolls are quite simple compared to fancier antique dolls made of porcelain, wax, or other materials, cloth dolls have never lost favor with children.
 They are still functional toys that can be carried around and played with endlessly, patched up with love, and played with again.

 With a scrappy look and button eyes, it's no mystery why these cuddly playmates are called rag dolls.
 But what do you think of when the phrase "rag doll" comes up?For many people, it's all about Raggedy Ann.
 After all, she's been delighting children for more than 100 years now.

 This story began when cartoonist Johnny Gruelle refurbished a faceless rag doll that his daughter, Marcella, found in her grandmother's attic.
 He also gave the doll an apropos name: Raggedy Ann.
 Marcella fell in love with Raggedy Ann, and the two became inseparable.
 It wasn't until after his daughter fell ill and died that Gruelle began writing children's books based on the doll's character.

 The first mass-produced Raggedy Ann dolls were based on the books.
 While they look similar to modern examples, the early versions had brown yarn hair (instead of red) and shoe-button eyes sewn in place.

 If you happen to own a doll with dark brown hair produced by Volland with a mark reading “Patented September 7, 1915,” you've got a treasure that could be worth more than $1,000.
 This is a very early Raggedy Ann example coveted by many ardent doll collectors.